fangq/mcx/mcxlab/README.txt

 If everything works ok, typing "mcxlab" in Matlab/Octave will print the help information.
-If you see any error, perticularly any missing libraries, please make sure you have downloaded the matching version.
+If you see any error, perticularly any missing libraries, please make sure you have downloaded the matching version built for your platform.

 == # How to use MCXLAB in MATLAB/Octave ==